kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

    existing `GatherAllocatedState()` for capacity reconstruction)
 2. For each bound claim, check if the allocated device has `SharingAffinity` defined in the corresponding ResourceSlice
-3. If yes and the claim has `affinityValues`, read the values and populate `AffinityValues[deviceID]` with the key-value pairs
+3. If yes, decode the claim's opaque config using the well-known JSON schema and extract the structured parameters; populate `AffinityValues[deviceID]` with the key-value pairs for the declared attribute keys
-4. If yes but the claim has **no** `affinityValues` (grandfathered claim from before the feature was enabled), skip it — do not populate affinity for this claim.
-The lock will be established by the next new claim that provides values.
+4. If yes but the claim has **no** well-known structured parameters (grandfathered claim from before the feature was enabled), skip it — do not populate affinity for this claim.
+The lock will be established by the next new claim that provides structured parameters.
 5. If multiple claims share the same device, verify their values are consistent (they must be, by construction—but log a warning if not)